erikyao/erikyao.github.io/_posts/2014-09-27-isl-resampling-methods.md

 On bias:

 * LOOCV 的 training set 的比例最大，所以 LOOCV will give approximately unbiased estimates of the test error
-* k-fold (\\( k < n \\))的 bias 略高
+* k-fold ($$ k < n $$)的 bias 略高
 * Validation Set Approach 自然是 bias 最高

-On variance: It turns out that LOOCV has higher variance than does k-fold CV with \\( k < n \\).
+On variance: It turns out that LOOCV has higher variance than does k-fold CV with $$ k < n $$.
 Why?

-* When we perform LOOCV, we are in effect averaging the outputs of \\( n \\) fitted models, each of which is trained on an almost identical set of observations; therefore, these outputs are highly (positively) correlated with each other.
+* When we perform LOOCV, we are in effect averaging the outputs of $$ n $$ fitted models, each of which is trained on an almost identical set of observations; therefore, these outputs are highly (positively) correlated with each other.
-* In contrast, when we perform k-fold CV with \\( k < n \\), we are averaging the outputs of \\( k \\) fitted models that are somewhat less correlated with each other, since the overlap between the training sets in each model is smaller.
+* In contrast, when we perform k-fold CV with $$ k < n $$, we are averaging the outputs of $$ k $$ fitted models that are somewhat less correlated with each other, since the overlap between the training sets in each model is smaller.
-*  Since the mean of many highly correlated quantities has higher variance, the test error estimate resulting from LOOCV tends to have higher variance than the one from k-fold CV.
+*  Since the mean of many highly correlated quantities has higher variance, the test error estimate resulting from LOOCV tends to have higher variance than the one from $$k$$-fold CV.

-\\( k = 5 \\) or \\( k = 10 \\) been shown empirically to yield test error rate estimates that suffer neither from excessively high bias nor from very high variance.
+$$ k = 5 $$ or $$ k = 10 $$ been shown empirically to yield test error rate estimates that suffer neither from excessively high bias nor from very high variance.

 ### <a name="CV-on-classification"></a>1.5 Cross-Validation on Classification Problems